similie/similie-simple-logger/README.md

 GNU GENERAL PUBLIC LICENSE V3

-Supported by Similie and made with Love in Timor-Leste
+Supported by Similie and made with LOVE in Timor-Leste